Three Principles Psychology: Relationships

 From the perspective of TPP, relationship problems stem from a low awareness of each partner's role in creating their own experience through thought and consciousness.
 Partners who embrace TPP reportedly stop blaming and recriminating, leading to a different way of interacting.
 TPP counselors encourage couples to recognize that their feelings are not determined by their partner, and that most issues that previously disrupted their relationship were based on insecure, negative, and conditioned thinking.

 Counselors also emphasize that everyone experiences emotional ups and downs, and that thinking during a "down" mood is likely to be distorted.
 TPP teaches that it is generally counterproductive to "talk through" relationship problems when partners are in a bad mood.
 Instead, TPP suggests waiting until both have calmed down and can discuss things from a place of inner comfort and security.

 Chemical dependency and addiction

 TPP views chemical dependency and related behaviors as a response to a lack of self-efficacy, rather than the result of disease.
 According to TPP, individuals who are "unaware" of their own "innate health" and their role in creating stress through their thoughts may turn to alcohol, drugs, or other compulsive behaviors in an attempt to quell their stressful feelings and regain a temporary sense of control.

 TPP seeks to provide deeper relief by demonstrating that negative and stressful feelings are self-generated and can be self-quieted, offering a pathway to well-being that does not rely on external circumstances or substances.

 Application

 Over the past forty years, Sydney Banks' "insight" has been applied in a wide range of settings, including hospitals, correctional institutions, social services, individual and couples therapy, community housing, drug and alcohol prevention and treatment programmes, schools and multi-national corporations.

-The Three Principles of Mind, Consciousness, and Thought have gained global recognition and are now implemented in the United States, Canada, Sweden, Norway, Denmark, The Netherlands, France, Germany, Spain, Italy, Ukraine, Israel, Czech Republic, Russia, Scotland, England, Ireland, South Africa, Australia, New Zealand and Thailand.